comoto-pasteur-fr/DNABarcodeCompatibility/README.md

 * Note:

-Optionally, DNABarcodeCompatibility uses the rJava package to communicate with a graphical [user interface](https://github.com/comoto-pasteur-fr/DNABarcodeCompatibility_GUI) and therefore requires [Java (JDK 8)](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) to be installed on your system.
+In addition, DNABarcodeCompatibility can be used from the DNABarcodeCompatibility [graphical user interface](https://github.com/comoto-pasteur-fr/DNABarcodeCompatibility_GUI).
+In such a case, additional dependencies must be installed: [Java (JDK 8)](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and `rJava` R-package (`install.packages("rJava")`).

 Documentation
 ================